SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-An :newTerm:`implicit member expression` is an abbreviated way to access a member of a type, such as an enumeration case or a class method, in a context where type inference can determine the implied type.
+An :newTerm:`implicit member expression` is an abbreviated way to access a member of a type, such as an enumeration case or a type method, in a context where type inference can determine the implied type.
 It has the following form: